henglicad/group1apk/README.md

 - Course database downloadable into a text file on the phone
 - Protected feature to upload a new valid database in case of program changes
 - Manual schedule changes supported

+"Build, Install & Use.docx" is the reference document that can be followed for instructions on how to build, install, and use the TRU Eng Planner application.